Bag Film Breakup of Droplets in Uniform Airflows: Breakup of bag films

 We now analyse the influence of $Oh$ on the ensemble-averaged breakup time $\Bar{t}_b$ (defined as the time when the first hole is generated on the film by the MD algorithm) and the ensemble-averaged instantaneous diameter of fragments $\Bar{d}_{\rm frag}$ in fig.~\ref{fig:tb_dave_Oh_sweep}.
 It should be noted that due to the significant runtime required on supercomputers, the results at a few $Oh$ values in fig.~\ref{fig:tb_dave_Oh_sweep} are obtained from only one realisation instead of being ensemble-averaged, and these results are differentiated from the others by a cross mark.
-Nevertheless, from fig.~\ref{fig:tb-Oh-sweep}, it is seen that $\Bar{t}_b$ first remains almost independent of $Oh$ as the latter increases from $10^{-4}$ to $10^{-2}$, which is likely because the wake region behind the droplet is fully turbulent, and the thinning process of the bag before the onset of its breakup is mainly influenced by capillary and inertial effects, as discussed in \S\ref{subsubsec:drainage}.
-When $Oh$ exceeds $10^{-2}$, $\Bar{t}_b$ is found to increase dramatically with $Oh$ in an exponential manner as shown by the fitted model, which may be the consequence of both the transition of the wake region from a fully turbulent to a laminar status (hence smaller fore-aft pressure difference on the deforming drop that pushes out the bag), and the bag thinning process coming under the domination of a capillary-viscous balance.
+Nevertheless, from fig.~\ref{fig:tb-Oh-sweep}, it is seen that $\Bar{t}_b$ first remains almost independent of $Oh$ as the latter increases from the low value of $10^{-4}$ to the moderate value of $10^{-2}$, which is likely because the wake flow remains separated from the drop surface, and the thinning process of the bag before the onset of its breakup is determined by capillary and inertial effects, as discussed in \S\ref{subsubsec:drainage}.
+When $Oh$ exceeds the moderate value of $10^{-2}$, $\Bar{t}_b$ is found to increase exponentially with $Oh$ as shown by the fitted model, which may be the consequence of both the transition of the wake region from a turbulent to a laminar status (hence smaller fore-aft pressure difference on the deforming drop that pushes out the bag), and the bag thinning process coming under the domination of a capillary-viscous balance.
 The hypothesis of the influence of wake region on the growth of $t_b$ is further supported by examining the freestream Reynolds number $Re$:

 where the critical $Oh$ value of $10^{-2}$ corresponds to $Re = 7.38 \times 10^2$, which agrees with the order of magnitude of previously-reported $Re$ values at which the wake regions behind a sphere transits to turbulence and vortex shedding is initiated \citep{rodriguez2011direct}.
 Overall, this sharp increase of the breakup time $\Bar{t}_b$ with increasing $Oh$ beyond $10^{-2}$ agrees with the early findings that the $Oh$ values do not have significant influence over breakup regimes when they are below 0.1 \citep{Hsiang1992}.